CTs are critical for the operation of power systems. A CT saturation calculation will show how well a CT can operate in non-ideal conditions.

 - High x/r ratio in a circuit

-Also, IEEE C57.13 tells us the knee point voltage is typically about 80% of the accuracy limiting voltage.
-So the knee point voltage of a CT rated C100 is about 80-volts.
+According to IEEE C57.13, the knee point voltage is typically about 80% of the accuracy limiting voltage.
+For a CT rated C100, that’s about 80 volts.
+Keep this in mind when working with CTs.

-Important Note: CT saturation causes poor operation of devices.
-For example, metering, measurement, and protective devices can read invalid values.
-This happens because the CT’s secondary current isn’t proportional to the primary current.
+Important Note: Saturated CTs can cause chaos for your electrical devices.
+Metering, measurement, and protective devices may read invalid values because the secondary current no longer matches the primary current.

 Metering versus protection purpose CTs

-To point out, metering CTs will have large errors during fault conditions.
-The currents can be several times greater than normal values for short durations.
-This isn’t a big deal though, as metering isn’t a concern when there’s a fault.
+It’s worth noting that metering CTs can have larger errors during fault conditions, where currents can be several times greater than normal values for short periods.
+But that’s not a biggie since metering isn’t a concern during faults.

 Real-world substation CT saturation calculation

-The CTs in our calculation will be for substation relay protection.
+The CTs we’ll be using in our calculation are for substation relay protection.

-So, if you have long CT wiring, you’ll require a higher-class CT.
-This is because of the increased resistance.
-Now, assume the burden remains fixed at 1-ohm for a C200 CT.
-Let’s see what happens when the fault current increases from 100A to 400A:
+If you have long CT wiring, you’ll need a higher-class CT to deal with the increased resistance.
+Let’s assume the burden is fixed at 1 ohm for a C200 CT, and see what happens when the fault current goes from 100A to 400A:

 CT (1x, 3x, 5x) to existing 115,000 differential relay GE L90